Taiwopeter-babs/yourjourney-thrillertask/README.md

 ## Description

-The task is to implement a travel booking platform with Nestjs using a microservices architecture that utilizes `RabbitMQ` or `Kafka` as a message broker to enable communication between these services. `RabbitMQ` was used in this implementation.
+The is an implementation of a travel booking platform with Nestjs using a microservices architecture that utilizes `RabbitMQ` as a message broker to enable communication between these services.

 The microservices include: